Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 But we took a lot longer than I think

-anyone would have recommended
+anyone would have recommended we take

-We could decide how much to spend.
+we could decide how much to spend.

-And we got results every day.
+And we got results every day

-And we were able to react
+and we able to react on those results.

-And, and for us in those early days
+And, and for us, in those early days

-where cash wasn't in abundance.
+where cash wasn't in abundance,

-We had to be sure that whatever we were
+we had to be sure

-going to invest in, we needed to pay back.
+in, we needed to pay back.

-And when we looked at our organic traffic,
+And we looked at our organic traffic.

-it's a much more long term view.
+It's a much more long term view.

-Okay.
-So we didn't have the luxury.
+And so we didn't have the luxury of that

-So initially we
+So, so initially we

 we stuck with pay per click.